SentryPeer/SentryPeer/index.md

 - [ ] TLS transport
 - [x] [JSON logging](#json-log-format) to a file
 - [ ] Data is max 7(?) days old as useless otherwise
+- [x] SIP mode can be disabled.
+This allows you to run SentryPeer in API mode or DHT mode only etc. i.e. not as a honeypot, but as a node in the SentryPeer community or to just serve replicated data
 - [x] SIP responsive mode can be enabled to collect data - cli / env flag
 - [x] **Local** data copy for **fast access** - cli / env db location flag
 - [x] **Local** API for **fast access** - cli / env flag